-- To ensure that pupils have a safe, secure, and orderly school environment where everyone feels valued, nurtured, respected, and included, promoting spiritual, moral and cultural awareness. - To encourage a calm, purposeful and happy atmosphere within the school

-- To ensure that all staff to have consistent high expectations of behaviour and conduct. - To promote self-esteem, self-awareness and to help children to identify and manage their emotions. - To promote positive behaviour, encouraging children to take responsibility for their own behaviour and deal with conflict in a fair and respectful manner. - To explicitly teach and refer to attitudes for learning which are essential to be successful leaner. - To have a consistent approach to behaviour and conduct across the school with parental co-operation, interaction, and engagement. - To prepare pupils for the opportunities, responsibilities of adult life, promoting personal development, social and emotional health and well- being. - To ensure all members of the school community know and follow the clear guidance in this policy.
+- Ensure that pupils have a safe, secure, and orderly school environment where everyone feels valued, nurtured, respected, and included, promoting spiritual, moral and cultural awareness. - Promote calm, purposeful, orderly and happy atmosphere within the school - Ensure that all staff to have consistent high expectations of behaviour and conduct. - Promote self-esteem, self-awareness and to help children to identify and manage their emotions. - Promote positive behaviour, encouraging children to take responsibility for their own behaviour and deal with conflict in a fair and respectful manner. - Explicitly teach and refer to attitudes for learning which are essential to be successful learner. - Have consistent approach to behaviour and conduct across the school with parental cooperation, interaction, and engagement. - Prepare pupils for the opportunities, responsibilities of adult life, promoting personal development, social and emotional health and well-being. - Ensure all members of the school community know and follow the clear guidance in this policy.